 Florida homestead laws protect homeowners and their families through rules written in the state’s constitution and laws.

-These laws work in three main ways: they shield homes from most creditors, set rules about selling or leaving the property to others, and lower property taxes.
+These laws work in three main ways: they shield homes from most creditors.
+They set rules about selling or leaving the property to others.
+They lower property taxes.

 The property tax break helps homeowners save money by reducing the taxable value of their home.
-To get this benefit, owners must live in the home as their main residence by January 1st of each tax year.
+Owners must live in the home as their main residence by January 1st of each tax year.

-Florida’s homestead laws also control how owners can transfer or leave their property, especially when they have a living spouse or children under 18.
+Florida’s homestead laws control how owners can transfer or leave their property.
+They apply especially when they have a living spouse or children under 18.
 These rules make sure families can keep their homes and have a place to live after the homeowner dies.

 Wills Vs Living Trusts

-The basic steps of passing down your belongings involve two main tools – wills and living trusts.
+The basic steps of passing down your belongings involve two main estate planning essentials – wills and living trusts.

-Wills tell others who gets what after you die, but they must go through a court process called probate, which takes time and money in Florida.
+Wills tell others who gets what after you die.
+They must go through a court process called probate, which takes time and money in Florida.
 Once filed, wills become open to the public, and unhappy family members might try to fight them.

 Living trusts help skip the court process, keep things private, and let your loved ones get their inheritance right away.
 They also make it easier to handle your property if you become ill and can lower tax bills.